 Internal Revenue Service Individual Forms and Publications Branch SE:W:CAR:MP:T:I 1111 Constitution Ave.
-NW, IR-6406 Washington, DC 20224 spond individually to each email, we do appreciate your feedback and will consider your comments as we revise our tax products.
+NW, IR-6406 Washington, DC 20224

 We respond to many letters by telephone.
 Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.